+Thus, CMSE analysis additionally confirms the slight dynamical differences in simulated data sets observed by other above mentioned methods.
-Thus, CMSE analysis additionally confirms that used in this research complex model data sets are characterized by quantifiable dynamical differences.
-Once we had data sets with the quantifiable differences in their dynamical structures, we started to test the ability of IDT calculation to detect these differences.

-For this, we created cumulative sum sequences of seven noise data sets and data sets of Poisson process and regarded them as models of time occurrences of consecutive events.
-We treated these, 34020 data long, sets for time occurrence sequence of real earthquakes and calculated IDT values for different windows.
-Taking into consideration that cumulative sum (or time span in the case of seismic catalogue) of windows may be different (excluding the case when data sets have been specially generated so that cumulative sum to be equal) we normed obtained IDT values to the span of window.
-Results of calculation are presented in the upper curve (circles) in Fig. 5a.
-Here also we present results of similar calculations on the same data sets performed for shorter windows (see squares, triangles and diamonds in Fig. 5a).

-As we see, absolute values of normed to window span IDTs, calculated for the model data sets indicate stronger deviation from zero, when the extent of order in simulated noise data sets increases (according to the above analysis).
-Average values of IDTs calculated for data sets with spectral exponents closer to Brownian noise significantly differ from white noise at p=0.01 (Fig. 5 a).
-It needs to be pointed that comparing to results obtained by used above methods, IDT calculation looks even more sensitive to slight dynamical changes occurred in simulated data sets; note more than 1.5 order difference between sequences with $\beta = 0.001$ and $\beta = 1.654$ for the entire length of data sets (circles in Fig.5a).
+Once we had targeted the data sets with quantifiable differences in their dynamical structures we started to test the robustness of IDT calculation for these simulated data sets.
+For this, we created cumulative sum sequences of these eight data sets and regarded them as models of time occurrences of consecutive events.
+Exactly, we treated these, 34020 data, sets as described above for time occurrence sequence of real earthquakes and results are presented in the upper curve (circles) in Fig. 5.
+As we see, absolute values of IDTs calculated for the model data sets indicate stronger deviation from zero, when the extent of order in simulated noise data sets increases (according to the above analysis).
+It needs to be pointed that comparing to results obtained by used above methods, IDT calculation is even more sensitive to slight dynamical changes occurred in simulated data sets; note more than 4 order difference between sequences with $\beta = 0.001$ and $\beta = 1.97$ for the entire length of data sets (circles in Fig.5).